croct-tech/plug-react/README.md

 Check out [Accessing the Plug instance](#accessing-the-plug-instance) for an example of how to save information in a user's profile.

+#### Fault tolerance

 We strongly recommend always specifying the `fallback` property to ensure your app behaves the same way regardless of the personalization.
 In this way, the UI will still be fully functional even in maintenance windows.

 The following example shows how you can specify a fallback behaviour for the docs link: